valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

 We have created a `display.launch.xml` launch file with arguments:
 - `robot_model`: the robot model to be displayed in RViz.
 The default value is "rubot/rubot_mecanum.urdf"
-- `use_sim_time`: if True, the simulation time is used. if False, real raspberrypi time is used when we want to work with the real robot.
-The default value is True
+- `use_sim_time`: if True, the Gazebo simulation time is used, but if you have not opened Gazebo you will find an error. if False, real raspberrypi time is used when we want to work with the real robot.
+The default value is False

 If you want to use the default argument values, type in a new terminal:
 ```shell